issleb/prop-manager/README.md

 ## Development

 - `npm start`
+- Click the refresh button to reload the extension if switch from build mode.
 - This will build the extension, copy it to the dist folder with Dev settings and start watching the project.
-Any changes to .js/.scss files will reload the extension in the browser.
 - When running in devlopment, you will also see a "Tookkit" at the top of the page.
+Use the "Refresh" button on the toolkit to reload the extension after changes.

 ## Running locally